 Named after the heavy duty iron-carbon alloy cast iron, this plant of can withstand a huge amount of neglect.
 Poor soil, drought, dust, and even lack of light.
 A brightly lit room is good, but not absolutely necessary.
 Cast iron plants are fine with very low levels of light and should be kept out of direct sun, as it may burn its leaves.
 There are even some variegated species available.

 3. Peace Lily – Spathiphyllum spp.

 This one is so easy to grow, it’s sometimes referred to as a ‘closet plant.’
 Like most other indoor plants, it enjoys medium to low light.
 More peace lilies are killed by over watering than under watering.
-As these plants are very drought tolerant, you can wait until the plant starts to droop before watering, it does no harm to the plant and will manage to not overwatering it.
+As these plants are very drought tolerant, you can wait until the plant starts to droop before watering; you will not harm to the plant and will manage to not overwatering it.
 Remember that overwatering or underwatering may lead to some problems in succulents, so read some guides to make sure you do not kill plants that are hard to kill.

 4. Ponytail Palm – Beaucarnea recurvata

 Is one of those plants that are somewhat poorly named, yes it resembles a ponytail but it is certainly not a palm tree, it is a succulent.
 They need bright light, but not direct sun.

 For more info on how to care for this plant, check out Florina’s guide on how to care for succulents and cacti.
 If you want more information on amazing succulents to care for in your home, check out this guide right here!